Moebirdie/ebuy-backend/README.md

 ## Tests <a id="Tests"></a>

-Tests can be performed by downloading the application and running node index.js from the command prompt.
+Tests can be performed by downloading the application, installing the node_modules, running the seeds and then performing the basic CRUD functions via Insomnia or Postman after initiating the database via npm start from the terminal.

 ## Questions  <a id="Questions"></a>